fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Monday, 10/1: mythical and natural environments
 -   Frederick Jackson Turner, "The Significance of the Frontier in American History," *Annual Report of the American Historical Association*, 1894, 197--227.
 -   Walter Prescott Webb, "The American Approach to the Great Plains," in *The Great Plains* (Boston: Ginn and Co., 1931), 140--204.

+#### Noteworthy
 -   Henry Nash Smith, "The Garden of the World," in *Virgin Land: The American West as Symbol and Myth* (Cambridge, Mass.: Harvard University Press, 1950): 123--264.
 -   Elliot West, *The Contested Plains: Indians, Goldseekers, and the Rush to Colorado* (Lawrence: University Press of Kansas, 1998).
     -   prologue and/or chapter 3 ("Frontiers and Visions")

 ### Wednesday, 10/3: flora, fauna, and food
-Readings should complicate Turner's thesis by either a) showing that westward migration was not as simple as it seemed, or b) that northward migration from Mexico also reshaped trailside environments in the New World.
+These readings complicate Turner's thesis by either a) showing that westward migration was not as simple as it seemed, or b) that northward migration from Mexico also reshaped trailside environments in the New World.

 -   Elliott West, "Land," in *The Way to the West: Essays on the Central Plains* (Albuquerque: University of New Mexico Press, 1995), 13--50.\*
--   Elliott West, "Animals," in *The Way to the West: Essays on the Central Plains* (Albuquerque: University of New Mexico Press, 1995), 51--84.\*
 -   William W. Dunmire, "The Corridor into Texas," in *Gardens of New Spain: How Mediterranean Plants and Foods Changed America* (Austin: University of Texas Press, 2004), 229--261.\*
 -   Guy McClellan, *Place Names Along the Santa Fe Trail* (maps)
     -   ["What Were Places Along the Trail Named For (Besides Individuals)?"](https://guymcclellan.carto.com/viz/b4bf8350-a115-11e6-8fc8-0e3ff518bd15/public_map)

+#### Noteworthy
+-   Elliott West, "Animals," in *The Way to the West: Essays on the Central Plains* (Albuquerque: University of New Mexico Press, 1995), 51--84.\*
 -   Thomas B. Hall, *Medicine on the Santa Fe Trail* (Dayton, Ohio: Morningside Bookshop, 1971).
 -   Samuel P. Arnold, *Eating Up the Santa Fe Trail: Recipes and Lore from the Old West* (Golden, Colo.: Fulcrum Publishing, 2001).
 -   Fabiola Cabeza De Baca Gilbert, *Good Life: New Mexico Traditions And Food*, (Albuquerque: Museum of New Mexico Press, 2005).